About the Washington Food Protection Task Force

-The Washington State Food Protection Task Force was formed in August 2012 through Grant money received from the U.S. Food and Drug Administration (FDA).
+The Washington State Food Protection Task Force was formed in August 2012 through cooperative agreement funding received from the U.S. Food and Drug Administration (FDA).
 The task force pulls together all levels of government: federal, state and local to work together to identify and address food protection issues in Washington State.
 Member agencies have expertise in food, feed, epidemiology, laboratory, animal health, environment and public health.

-The vision of the Washington State Food Protection Task Force is to:
+The mission of the Washington State Food Protection Task Force is to:

-- Through quarterly meetings, provide a forum to enhance communication and strengthen partnerships amongst regulatory agencies
+- Through quarterly meetings, provide a forum to enhance communication and strengthen partnerships among regulatory agencies.

 Current goals of the Washington State Food Protection Task Force are to:

-- Develop and maintain a statewide Food Emergency Response Plan (FERP)
+- Maintain a statewide Food Emergency Response Plan (FERP);

-- Enhance communication and collaboration amongst Washington State regulatory laboratories
+- Enhance communication and collaboration among Washington State regulatory laboratories;

 - Develop and maintain a website with information on food and feed safety topics important to industry, academia, consumers and Food Protection Task Force participants.